sheng1993/frcnn-from-scratch-with-keras/README.md

 - **VGG support!**

 Stars and forks are appreciated if this repo helps your project, will motivate me to support this repo.

+PR and issues will help too!

 Thanks :)

 ## Compared to the forked keras-frcnn..
 1. mobilenetv1 and mobilenetv2(TBD) support added (partially).
 Can also try Mobilenetv1_05,Mobilenetv1_25 for smaller nets.